welldan97/gumba/README.md

 Usage
 -----

 With gumba you can use [coffescript](http://coffeescript.org) language powered by [underscore](http://documentcloud.github.com/underscore) & [underscore.string](http://epeli.github.com/underscore.string) inside your command line.
-Think of Gumba as a kind of `awk`, or `sed`.
+Think of Gumba as a kind of `awk` or `sed`.

 Look at following examples: